-First Apartment Kitchen Essentials: What to Buy First (And What to Skip)
+First Apartment Kitchen Essentials: What to Buy First

 Setting up a kitchen for the first time feels overwhelming.
-Here's what most people actually use in year one — and what sounds useful but ends up gathering dust.
+Here's what most people actually use in year one and what sounds useful but ends up gathering dust.

 A full kitchen in your own apartment is exciting right up until you’re standing in the kitchenware aisle trying to figure out whether you need a Dutch oven.
 You probably don’t.
 Not yet, anyway.

 The goal for a first apartment kitchen is to have what you need to cook basic meals without overspending on equipment you won’t use.
 Everything else can be added later, once you know how you actually cook.
+For a full picture of what you’ll need beyond the kitchen, see the First Apartment Checklist.

 The Actual Essentials